-Here is a list of things I have consumed over the past week as a vegan: a carton of ice cream, pizza x 3, fake chicken wings, pasta, a tub of peanut butter, wine, beer, burrito, pancakes x 2, chocolate, packet of oreos, margaritas.
-That's off the top of my head and there's probably more stuff that is having an accumulatively devastating effect on my body.
-I know this is not a balanced way to live but sometimes it's the end of the month and you have no overdraft left and you need an excuse to eat everything beige in your freezer.
+Vegans are fat.
+Vegans are unhealthy.
+Vegans are poor.
+Vegans don't give a fuck about lifestyle bloggers.
+Despite what you have been led to believe over the past few years on Instagram, the above list can apply to a lot of vegans a lot of the time.
+Here is a list of things I have consumed over the past week as a vegan: a carton of ice cream, pizza x 3, fake chicken wings, pasta, a tub of peanut butter, wine, beer, burrito, pancakes x 2, chocolate, a pack of Oreos, and margaritas.
+That's off the top of my head, and there's probably more stuff that is having an accumulatively devastating effect on my body.
+I know this is not a balanced way to live, but sometimes it's the end of the month and you have no overdraft left and you need an excuse to eat everything beige in your freezer.

-Thankfully, the clean eating sloanies behind the wellness cult are on the receiving end of a deserved backlash.
-As Ruby Tandoh explained in her recent VICE piece: "If the only "good" food within wellness is the kind that won't make you fat, wellness doesn't look so different to dieting.
+Thankfully, the clean eaters behind the wellness cult are on the receiving end of a deserved backlash.
+As Ruby Tandoh explained in her recent VICE piece: "If the only 'good' food within wellness is the kind that won't make you fat, wellness doesn't look so different to dieting.
 The biggest wellness myth might be that it was never really about wellness at all."
-It all began with wealthy white female food bloggers claiming that this new virtuous way of eating had healed them – and could heal you too.
-However, rather than our collective health profiting from this trend, it's the bloggers, publishers, TV companies and industries, promoting a culture of fear, who are laughing.
+It all began with wealthy white female food bloggers claiming that this new virtuous way of eating had healed them—and could heal you, too.
+However, rather than our collective health profiting from this trend, it's the bloggers, publishers, TV companies, and industries, promoting a culture of fear, who are laughing.
 The rise of orthorexia (eating disorders fixating on eating healthily) has mirrored this trend.
-As Tandoh tweeted recently: "Always eating "light", avoiding "empty" calories, making small meals as "nutrient dense" as poss – that looks a lot like a fear of being full."
+As Tandoh tweeted recently: "Always eating 'light,' avoiding 'empty' calories, making small meals as 'nutrient dense' as poss—that looks a lot like a fear of being full."

 Somewhere along the line, a vegan diet has fallen in with criticism of clean eating.
 A few vegan friends were concerned when BBC3 documentary Clean Eating's Dirty Secrets blurred its criticism of various diets and only showed veganism in its most bizarre, extreme forms (and trust me, it gets ridiculous).
-It focused on the dangerous fads out there which, like clean eating, have been fuelled by social media.
-You've got Raw Til 4, where people just eat raw whole food until 4pm and then are allowed cooked food after that time.
-There are mono-mealers as promoted by infamous YouTuber Freelee the Banana Girl, who chugs back up to 30 bananas a day, or High Carb Hannah, who touts the "potato cleanse" aka only eating potatoes for a month.
-There are HCLF (high carb low fat) vegans who eat loads of veg and fruit and hardly any oils, nuts or avocado.
-Just as with clean eating, there's no doubt that many people do find a vegan diet through their disordered eating and their illness is fuelled by it.
-But distinctions deserve to be made when the principles of clean eating are classist, elitist and fatphobic.
+It focused on the dangerous fads out there that, like clean eating, have been fueled by social media.
+You've got Raw Til 4, where people just eat raw whole food until 4 PM and then are allowed cooked food after that time.
+There are mono-mealers as promoted by infamous YouTuber Freelee the Banana Girl, who chugs up to 30 bananas a day, or High Carb Hannah, who touts the "potato cleanse," a.k.a. only eating potatoes for a month.
+There are HCLF (high carb low fat) vegans who eat loads of vegetables and fruit and hardly any oils, nuts, or avocado.
+Just as with clean eating, there's no doubt that many people do find a vegan diet through their disordered eating and their illness is fueled by it.
+But distinctions deserve to be made when the principles of clean eating are classist, elitist, and fatphobic.

-When you see all those wellness cookbooks with "raw" "sugar-free", "wheat-free", "gluten-free", everything fun-free, they often have a vegan label because of the crossover of restrictions.
+When you see all those wellness cookbooks with "raw,""sugar-free," "wheat-free," "gluten-free," everything fun-free, they often have a vegan label because of the crossover of restrictions.
 As a vegan, if you go to a trendy cafe, you'll probably shrug and buy a sweet potato brownie (disgusting) because it's the option you can eat.
-In reality, the average working class or lower middle class vegan doesn't eat the expensive ingredients your nan's never heard of that clean eating requires – things like chestnut pollen, almond flour, dehydrated kale.
-They'll rely on beans, lentils, chickpeas, and regular ingredients you can find on the cheap in your local Lidl.
+In reality, the average working-class or lower-middle-class vegan doesn't eat the expensive ingredients your grandmother's never heard of that clean eating requires—things like chestnut pollen, almond flour, dehydrated kale.
+They'll rely on beans, lentils, chickpeas, and regular ingredients you can find cheap in your local grocery store.

 There's just not that same clean/evil, good/bad dichotomy with the majority of vegans.
-Food is food and vegans are so excited and besotted with food – partly, of course, as it's harder to source – that if you show a vegan a new chocolate bar, they'll start freaking out and bulk buying and sending pictures of it to their vegan friends.
+Food is food, and vegans are so excited and besotted with food—partly, of course, as it's harder to source—that if you show a vegan a new chocolate bar, they'll start freaking out and bulk buying and sending pictures of it to their vegan friends.
 For a lifestyle that restricts a lot of food groups, my experience has been that it's rarely about denying yourself.
-It doesn't count calories and above all, isn't built on or centered around shame.
-Vegans love sugar, the horrible, evil white refined kind, fruit, wheat, gluten, carbs.
-When we don't have much money we eat loads of potatoes, bread, rice.
+It doesn't count calories and above all isn't built on or centered on shame.
+Vegans love sugar, the horrible, evil white-refined kind.
+They love fruit, wheat, gluten, and carbs.
+When we don't have much money, we eat loads of potatoes, bread, rice.

-Wellness, dairy-free, gluten-free, low-carb, clean eating, raw, sugar-free: being vegan might be your idea of hell, but it doesn't belong in this hellish list.
-Next time you overhear some vegan wanker asking a waitress for vegan options, remember that we're mostly well, but we're not about wellness.
+Wellness, dairy-free, gluten-free, low-carb, clean eating, raw, sugar-free: Being vegan might be your idea of hell, but it doesn't belong in this hellish list.
+Next time you overhear some vegan loser asking a waitress for vegan options, remember that we're mostly well, but we're not about wellness.